Why Heartbreak Hurts so Badly

 And if you wind up on a first date with someone seeking your counsel on getting over their ex, suggest they do the same.

-No one wants to help you get over your ex on a first date anyway.
-Well actually, that’s not entirely true, but we’ll talk about that next week.
+No one wants to help you get over your ex on a first date.
+Well, no healthy person anyway, but we’ll talk about that next week.